 Coconut cream: My generation has been brought up on the low to no fat craze and I genuinely believe it’s what got us into the pickle of a health epidemic that we are in.
 This healthy fat is known to increase cholesterol.
 We actually need healthy fats for our body to get rid of bad fats, and this is an easy way to do that coconut is comprised of medium chain fatty acids and is rich in fiber, vitamins, and minerals.
 Its healthy fat source is being called upon in the prevention of memory disorders.

 Look, like I implied above, popsicles can be fun, and should be fun, but from a mama’s perspective, they are also a way to get in those good nutrients.
 I always aim for a healthy fat, a fruit, and some greens.
 Juice, diluted juice, or kombucha also make a great base.

 Putting those nutrients into a great popsicle mold is the next step.
-There are many silicone BPA free options you can try.
-We have a couple different set ups, though I like these and recently found one like it at Target.
+There are many silicone BPA-free options you can try.

 - 4 T collagen